Lin-Manuel Miranda On 'Mary Poppins Returns' And Writing His Way Onstage

 Create and star in a blockbuster hip-hop musical, and you get to do pretty much anything you want.
 For Lin-Manuel Miranda, the playwright and composer behind Hamilton and In the Heights, that means starring in the sequel to a hallowed Disney classic.

 In Mary Poppins Returns, Miranda takes on the role of Jack the lamplighter — an apprentice to Bert, the character immortalized by Dick Van Dyke in the original 1964 film.
-Though he's best known for his auteur work, Miranda says it was his dream to be offered a part in someone else's musical.
+Though he is best-known for his auteur work, Miranda says it was his dream to be offered a part in someone else's musical.

 "It's the fruit of the harvest," Miranda says.
 "I started writing musicals because I desperately wanted a life in musical theater.
 I don't have the ballet chops to pull off Paul in A Chorus Line or Bernardo [in West Side Story] — and if you're a Puerto Rican dude, that's what you get in the canon."

-Miranda spoke with NPR's Audie Cornish about finding his place in a new Mary Poppins universe, and why the involvement of director Rob Marshall is the No. 1 reason he said yes to the role.
-Hear the radio version at the audio link, and read on for an edited transcript.
+Miranda spoke with NPR's Audie Cornish about finding his place in a new Mary Poppins universe and why the involvement of director Rob Marshall is the No. 1 reason he said yes to the role.
+Hear the radio version at the audio link and read on for an edited transcript.

 This interview has been edited for length and clarity.